maxnd/mxMarkEdit/README.md

 # Revision history

+**Version 1.4.3**
+- Compiled with Lazarus 4.6 and FPC 3.2.2, tested on macOS Tahoe 26.5.1.
+- Numbers in data grid have thousand separator by default.
+- Bugs fixing: in the data grid, number sorting didn't work with thousand separator.

 **Version 1.4.2**

 - Compiled with Lazarus 4.6 and FPC 3.2.2, tested on macOS Tahoe 26.5.1.
 - Added the thousand separator in the numbers within the grid.
 - Reduced the responsiveness of the horizontal scrolling in the data grid.
 - Corrections in the documentation.

 **Version 1.4.1**

 - Compiled with Lazarus 4.6 and FPC 3.2.2, tested on macOS Tahoe 26.5.1.
 - New shortcut: `Meta` + `Ctrl` + `1-6`: set the current paragraph as 1-6 header.
 - New shortcut: `Meta` + `Ctrl` + `0`: remove the header marker from the current paragraph.
 - In the code, the unit files have been renamed properly.

 **Version 1.4.0**

 - Compiled with Lazarus 4.6 and FPC 3.2.2, tested on macOS Tahoe 26.5.1.
 - Added the possibility to open a file in read-only mode (see menu `File`).
 - Bugs fixing: the shortcut for bold and italics didn't remove the existing formatting.
 - Bugs fixing: when the document is empty and the grid has no data, the app doesn't ask to save data any more.

 **Version 1.3.30**

 - Compiled with Lazarus 4.6 and FPC 3.2.2, tested on macOS Tahoe 26.5.1.
 - Bugs fixing: open a `.md` file with a double click in Finder while the app is already running may retain old table data of another `.md` file.

 **Version 1.3.29**

 - Compiled with Lazarus 4.6 and FPC 3.2.2, tested on macOS Tahoe 26.5.1.
 - Added the inline pictures: in a picture link at the beginning of a paragraph, press `Meta` + `Shift` + `Opt` + `P`.
 - Bugs fixing: the link to a `.png` picture was not created properly.